JuliaData/DataFrames.jl/docs/src/man/working_with_dataframes.md

 This approach works, but can be improved.
-Instead of writing all the column names manually we can instead use a function as a way to specify target column names conditional on source column names:
+Instead of writing all the column names manually we can instead use a function as a way to specify target column names based on source column names:

 ```
 julia> combine(df2, All() .=> identity .=> c -> first(c) .* ["_min", "_max"])